MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/NegativeKeywordList.md

 ## <a name="campaigns"></a>campaigns

-Gets a [selector](../concepts/selectors.md) that returns all campaigns associated with this negative keywords list.
+Gets a [selector](../concepts/selectors.md) used to filter the list of campaigns that the negative keyword list is associated with.

 ### Returns

 |Type|Description|
 |-|-
-[CampaignSelector](./CampaignSelector.md)|A selector that returns all campaigns associated with this negative keywords list.
-Use the selector's methods to filter the list of campaigns.
+[CampaignSelector](./CampaignSelector.md)|A selector used to filter the list of campaigns that the negative keyword list is associated with.

 ## <a name="getentitytype"></a>getEntityType